 The Wastewater Treatment Plant

-The City's existing Wastewater Treatment Plant is a trickling filter treatment process that was originally built in 1954 and expanded in the early 1970ís and late 1980ís.
-The Plant discharges 3 million gallons of wastewater to the Salinas River each day.
+The City's Wastewater Treatment Plant is a physical, biological, and chemical process that currently treats and discharges 2.7 million gallons of wastewater to the Salinas River each day.
 The Plant operates under NPDES Permit No. CA0047953.
-Actions the City takes to collect, treat, and dispose of City wastewater are documented in the Cityís latest annual report.
+Actions the City takes to collect, treat, and dispose of City wastewater are detailed in the City's latest annual report.